tldr-pages/tldr/pages/common/git-push.md

 `git push {{remote_name}} -u {{remote_branch}}`

-- Send changes on all local branches to their remote counterparts:
+- Send changes on all local branches to their counterparts in a given remote repository:

-`git push --all`
+`git push --all {{remote_name}}`

 - Delete a branch in a remote repository:

 `git push {{remote_name}} --delete {{remote_branch}}`

-- Remove local references to branches that have been deleted in a remote repository:
+- Remove remote branches that don't have a local counterpart:

 `git push --prune {{remote_name}}`